barretthigman/open-council-data/parking-zones.md

 `feemode`|`ticket`,`meter`,`android`,`ios`,`web`
 `payment`|Options for physical payments.
 One or more of: `card`,`coin`,`note`.
 Do *not* include payment types for smartphone/web payments, which are assumed to support credit card.
 `info_url`|The URL of a webpage with more information about parking in this area.
-`capacity`:The number of vehicles that can be accommodated simultaneously.